8 Proven Health Benefits of Oats (Malts) + 5 Recipes

 In the germination of seeds, phytic acid is broken down and the phosphorus is released so that the young plant can use these nutrients to grow.

-The amount of phytic acid in a food differs, but also within the same species.
+The amount of phytic acid in a portion of food differs, but also within the same species.
 Thus, phytic acid levels are found in almonds which can vary from 0.4% to a whopping 9.4%.

 Phytic acid has health properties that are actually at odds with each other.
 On the one hand, phytic acid is seen as an anti-nutrient, on the other, it is an antioxidant.